mikulleo/RestbusSim-Converter/README.md

 # RestbusSim-Converter
 Converter for simulation scenarios of automotive control units.

 This application converts a created restbus simulation in Vector CANoe to PROVEtech:TA.
 The main feature is the conversion from CAPL scripting language to WinWrap Basic.
 Other functionality supported: conversion of simple GUI from CANoe to PROVEtech:TA; automated settings of important tags for PROVEtech:TA-specific XML files.

-The application is written in Python.

-Edit 4/2015:
-Added the feature of the conversion from CAPL to C. The translation of CAPL's on message events is introduced.
+The feature of the conversion from CAPL to C for the Linux platform has been added.
+The translation of CAPL's on message events is introduced.
 Events are handled by using SocketCAN and libev.

+The program is written in Python 3.4.
+The modules needed for compiling the program are:
+- `io`, `string`, `mmap`, `os`, `tkinter`, `lex` and `yacc` (lex and yacc are included in Ply package available at: http://www.dabeaz.com/ply/ply-3.6.tar.gz)

+For running the tool, tkinterApp.py file needs to be executed.
+Conversions are run by using the GUI.

+Steps for code conversion: <i> GUI & Code Conversion </b> -> <i> Convert CAPL -> WWB </i> / <i> Convert CAPL -> C </i>

+Steps for GUI conversion: <i> GUI & Code Conversion </i> -> <i> Convert XVP -> AOF </i>

 ## Project files
 <b> Note: </b> the files will be renamed